voxelbusters/ads-kit/README.md

 ### **1️⃣ Install Ads Kit**

-Clone or download latest release from [GitHub Releases](https://github.com/voxelbusters/ads-kit/releases/latest) and import it into your Unity project.
+Get latest unity package from [GitHub Releases](https://github.com/voxelbusters/ads-kit/releases/latest) and import it into your Unity project

+or

+Clone and merge contents of Assets folder with in your project.
 ```
 git clone https://github.com/voxelbusters/ads-kit.git
 ```